-Although Tabitha loves Wall Street, she also loves to bake.
+Although Tabitha in my new book, Snowstorm, loves Wall Street, she also loves to bake.
 Here is the family favorite, old-fashioned apple pie recipe she bakes for Arnie.
 It’s the same recipe I used to bake for my grandfather every year, because he loved it so much.
 Even better, the homemade crust never fails to turn out perfectly!
 Here’s the recipe (you can also download a pdf version here):

 Old Fashioned Apple Pie